GeorgiosEtsias/Optimizing-ANN-architecture/README.md

 **Problem description**

 The presented problem is one of conducting supervised regression analysis in a series of laboratory images simulating groundwater flow.
 Sandbox setups have been utilized over the years to recreate saline intrusion on a laboratory scale and study the mechanisms of this phenomenon.
-Recreating saltwater concentration fields from light intensity values is a widely applied image analysis practice in such investigations.

-A detailed description of the problem can be found in [Robinson et al. (2015)]( https://www.sciencedirect.com/science/article/pii/S0022169415007295) and [Robinson et al. (2018)]( https://link.springer.com/article/10.1007/s11269-018-1977-6).
+Recreating saltwater concentration fields from light intensity values is a widely applied image analysis practice in such investigations.A detailed description of the problem can be found in [Robinson et al. (2015)]( https://www.sciencedirect.com/science/article/pii/S0022169415007295) and [Robinson et al. (2018)]( https://link.springer.com/article/10.1007/s11269-018-1977-6).

 **Genetic procedures**